SD123456789/FMC-RESTAPI-LABS/README.md

 ## Author(s)

-This project was written and is maintained by the following individuals:
+This project was written and is maintained by the following individual(s):

 * Sudhir H. Desai <suddesai@cisco.com>